Dr Richard Dune

 • Provider Information Returns (PIRs).

 CQC inspectors will continue to conduct site visits.
-It is anticipated that the CQC will make an iterative assessment of the service and will use these new methods to form a picture over time of the quality of the service.
+It is anticipated that the CQC will make an iterative assessment of the service and will use these new methods to form a picture of the quality of the service over time.
 To increase flexibility when assessing individual providers, they are moving away from the current one-size-fits-all method.

 Changes to inspection frequency